bigbeefus/DMod40k/content/Optional Rules.md

-These rules can change the course of a game significantly.
+These rules may impact the course of a game significantly.
-Any of the following rules may be used if both players agree.
+Any of the following rules are recommended to be used only if both players agree.

 ## Battlefield Debris